nimiq/hub/docs/api-methods/15_create-cashlink.md

 }
 ```

+The `address` returned from `createCashlink()` is the address of the account that was created and is now stored in the Cashlink.
+(That's how Cashlinks work, the account is inside. :)) So, the address can be used to identify the Cashlink.

 When the resulting link is opened in a browser, the recipient can claim the NIM.
 Thus, Cashlinks are a great tool to on-board users that don't have a Nimiq address yet.
-See [Manage Cashlink](manage-cashlink) to redeem a Cashlink programmatically.
+See [Manage Cashlink](manage-cashlink) for a user interface to cancel and share a Cashlink.